 I haven’t read any of Liz Davis’ books before, but that will soon be changed after reading this, I can’t wait to read more from the Ticklemore series.
 I loved her cheerful, light-hearted and essentially very fun writing.

 I liked Logan and Violet, the attraction is there from the first meeting – she admires him in every way a warm-blooded woman admires a handsome barman, which does include eyeing up his well-shaped rear-end.
 You go, girl!!!
 Sparks are flying between Logan and Violet from the get-go, I love that the community see their mutual attraction too and that all his friends want this budding relationship to work.
-The community love Logan and they have taken a real shine to new girl Violet and like myself, the village wants both of these two people to be happy.
+The community love Logan and they have taken a real shine to the new girl Violet like myself, the village wants both of these two people to be happy.

 But, as with all romances, there is a problem.
-It’s a fire-breathing, scornful, acid shooting woman who just happens to be Logan’s mother, she doesn’t think Violet is good enough for her beautiful boy.
+It’s a fire-breathing, scornful, acid-shooting woman who just happens to be Logan’s mother, she doesn’t think Violet is good enough for her beautiful boy.
 I would guess that no woman would be good enough for her boy, she rules the nest and is more than happy to throw her weight around, she loves bossing it up pulling the ‘I’m the mother’ card.
 I have to admit that I didn’t just dislike Marie there were times I really could have hated her.
 This makes me sound callous, especially as things go wrong and Marie finds herself ill.
 But, I still can’t find myself warming to the old dragon.

 Violet, is a great character she is bright and friendly, her sunny personality matches her vibrant hair.
 She is an independent business owner, she makes her own flavoured Gin’s – now I do have to admit that Gin has never been my tipple, but I do love the sound of all the different flavours and will be trying more flavoured Gin.
 I love that her colourful, eclectic nature is echoed in the Gins she brews as well, everything about this woman is vivid and warm and unique.

 The Ticklemore Tavern has a wonderful community feel, I loved the eclectic cast of characters that pop up through – especially Hattie, she is fabulous!
-Very fun, caring, down-to-earth, I loved that she is quite opinionated and I did think she stole every scene she was in.
+Very fun, caring, and down-to-earth, I loved that she is quite opinionated and I did think she stole every scene she was in.

 The Ticklemore Tavern is a heart-warming, feel-good story that is all about the power of friendship and love.
 I thoroughly enjoyed this book, it’s utterly charming, it’s one of those books which make you feel incredibly happy while reading it – a definite one to be read.
 Perfect for these cosy darker evenings, to just settle in with a cuppa (or a tipple of Gin 😉